wyc/wycd.net/posts/2017-10-02-favorite-strange-loop-talks.md

   presentation is based.
 Seeing that code itself is already worth clicking!

 - ["Dependent Types in Haskell" by Stephanie Weirich](https://www.youtube.com/watch?v=wNa3MMbhwS4&index=32&list=PLcGKfGEEONaDzd0Hkn2f1talsTu1HLDYu):
-  She gives a very practical example that is encountered day-to-day for most programmers, and details how dependent types can make the code better.
+  Stephanie Weirich gives a very practical example that is encountered day-to-day for most programmers, and details how dependent types can make the code better.
 Near the end, there's even an inductive proof snuck into the type system to ensure certain properties.

 - ["Just-So Stories for AI: Explaining Black-Box Predictions" by Sam Ritchie](https://www.youtube.com/watch?v=DiWkKqZChF0&index=22&list=PLcGKfGEEONaDzd0Hkn2f1talsTu1HLDYu):